Electric Vehicles: Silent – But Deadly?

 We aren’t saying that we don’t support electric vehicles.
 They appear to be the more conscientious option when it comes to cars; however, that does not mean they are 100% safe.
 These vehicles are silent, and that can lead to disaster if the driver and/or the victim of the accident are not paying attention.
 And that is more likely to happen with autonomous technology becoming more prominent especially in electric vehicles.

 If you have been in an accident with an electric or autonomous vehicle, make sure to reach out to a car accident attorney.
-At Philbrook Law Office, we work to ensure that the right evidence is gathered to prove that the at-fault driver was negligent, and that you will recover the compensation you deserve for your pain, suffering, hospital costs, and income loss.
+At Philbrook Law, we work to ensure that the right evidence is gathered to prove that the at-fault driver was negligent, and that you will recover the compensation you deserve for your pain, suffering, hospital costs, and income loss.
 To schedule an appointment, call us at 360-695-3309 or fill out our contact form.
 We proudly serve the communities of Vancouver WA, and Battle Ground.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.